collectiveaccess/ProvidenceDocs/_source/reporting/templates.rst

    :header-rows: 1
    :file: unit_attributes.csv

-The <unit> tag presents many opportunities for complex display formatting which are explained in more detail, along with examples, here.
+The <unit> tag presents many opportunities for complex display formatting which are explained in more detail, along with examples, :ref:`here <template_unit>`.

 You can limit the number of values returned from a <unit> operating on a repeating value using the start and limit unit attributes described previously.
 You can display text indicating how many values were not shown using the <whenunitomits> tag following a <unit>.
 For example, to show the first 5 related entities and then a message with the total number: